 The school must demonstrate that the student has remained in academic attendance through a specified point in time.
 Clarkson College is classified as an institution that requires attendance to be taken throughout the semester.
-The last date of attendance is used as the withdrawal date.
-The Financial Aid Office must be notified within fourteen (14) business days of the date of last attendance, and federal funds must be returned within forty-five (45) days after the last date of attendance.
+The last date of attendance is used as the unofficial withdrawal date for federal funding.
+The Financial Aid and Scholarships Office will monitor attendance of federal funding recipients weekly and notify the student via email after two consecutive missed class periods.
+If the student does not return to class within (5) business days (not including holidays or breaks), a return to Title IV fund calculation will be performed.
+Any unearned federal aid must be returned to the Department of Education within forty-five (45) days after the last date of attendance.

 Students must attend all classes (on-campus/online) in which they are enrolled and follow the attendance policies of individual programs as specified in the course syllabus.
 Each program determines specific attendance policies to ensure regular and substantive interaction between faculty and students.
 Students in skills laboratory courses, clinical courses, practicums, and internships are required to attend.
 Classes may be made up within the same semester at the discretion of the faculty.
-In those cases where a crisis (as identified by the course faculty) has occurred, all appropriate College parties should be notified.
+In those cases where a crisis (as identified by the course faculty) has occurred, all appropriate Clarkson College parties should be notified.